biosql/biosql.github.io/wiki/Enhancement_Requests.md

 Scheduled for v1.1
 ------------------

+BioSQL v1.1 may have changes that may not be fully backwards compatible, such as new or dropped tables, or changes in the cardinality of relationships.
+At a minimum it will require language bindings to be extensively tested for compatibility with the changes.

 ### Circular Sequences

 It would be desirable to have a flag to indicate a circular sequence in